Scottish Russians: Clans

 The Artamonovs were descendants of Art MacKeen-Magin, a soldier in the Polish–Lithuanian service who settled in Russia and became a pomeschik in Vologda.
 His son Ivan was ancestor of Artamonovs.
 Nikolay D. Artamonov (1840—1918) was a General of the Infantry, a military geodesist and a member of the Russian Astronomical Society.

 Charles Cameron (1745–1812) was an architect who had an illustrious career at the court of Catherine II.
 Cameron, a devotee of early neoclassical architecture, was the chief architect of Tsarskoye Selo, the Pavlovsk Palace and the adjacent new town of Sophia from his 1779 arrival in Russia to Catherine's death in 1796.
 Count Andrey Matveyev (1666–1728), whose mother was Scottish, was one of the first Russian ambassadors and Peter the Great's agent in London and The Hague.

-The Greig branch (Грейг of Clan Gregor changed its name due to British persecution of the MacGregors after the 16 April 1746 Battle of Culloden.
+The Greig branch (Грейг) of Clan Gregor changed its name to "Greig" due to persecution of the MacGregors after the Jacobite rising of 1745.
 Samuel Greig (Самуи́л Ка́рлович Грейг), (1735, Inverkeithing, Fife, Scotland – 15 October 1788, Tallinn, Estonia, Russian Empire) was an admiral who distinguished himself in the Battle of Chesma (1770) and the Battle of Hogland (1788).
 His son, Alexey Greig, also had a career in the Imperial Russian Navy.

 Friedrich von Löwis of Menar (Фёдор Фёдорович Левиз, 6 September 1767, Haapsalu – 16 April 1824) was a lieutenant-general during the Napoleonic Wars.
 His family (commonly spelled "Lewis" in English) came to Sweden from South Scotland around 1630.
 By the time of Fedor's birth, his family was established in Livonia.
 William Fermor was an Imperial Russian Army officer best known for leading his country's army at the Battle of Zorndorf during the Seven Years' War.

 The House of Gordon included Patrick Gordon (1635, Auchleuchries, Aberdeenshire, Scotland – 1699, Moscow), a general and rear admiral.
 Gordon, descended from an Aberdeenshire family who owned a small estate in Auchleuchries (near Ellon, was connected to the clan's Haddo branch.
 Alexander Gordon (1670–1752) was a general who fought under Peter the Great from 1696 to 1711 and for the Jacobites in the Jacobite rising of 1715.
 Gordon is mentioned as "Sandy Don" in the song, "Cam Ye O'er Frae France".
 He wrote a history of Peter the Great (including a brief account of his own life) which was published in Aberdeen in 1755 and in Leipzig a decade later and is available online.
 Thomas Gordon (c.
 1658–1741) was a commodore of the Royal Scots Navy and an Imperial Russian Navy admiral.

 Vasily Heste (Гесте) (c.
 1753–1832) was an architect, civil engineer and town planner.
 Because of his influence at court, Heste's designs for buildings and towns remain throughout Russia.
 He built the Blue, Green, Red and Potseluev bridges.